People have little interest in purchasing a bed. What they want is a good night's sleep.

 There's a natural inclination for craftsman to want to talk about the craft.

-In a well-stated case for solution selling, Belle from Buffer argued that people don't buy products; they buy better versions of themselves.
+Samuel Hulick has argued that people don't buy products, they buy better versions of themselves.
 As Jason Fried noted:

 "Here's what our product can do" and "Here's what you can do with our product" sound similar, but they are completely different approaches."
 Jason Fried